crypto101/book/src/stream-ciphers.rst

 .. [#]
    Here we use :math:`\|` as the operator for concatenation.
-Other common symbols for concatenation include :math:`+` (for some programming languages, such as Python) and ⋅ (for formal languages).
+Other common symbols for concatenation include :math:`+` (for programming languages like Python) and ⋅ (for formal languages).

-WEP, a standard for protecting wireless networks that was popular at the time, was heavily affected by this attack, because it used this simplistic :term:`nonce` combination scheme.
-A scheme where the long-term key and the :term:`nonce` had been securely combined (for example using a key derivation function or a cryptographic hash function) wouldn't have had this weakness.
-Many other standards including TLS were therefore not affected.
+WEP was a popular standard for wireless network protection at the time.
+It was heavily affected by this attack because of the simplistic :term:`nonce` combination scheme.
+A scheme does not have this weakness when the long-term key and the :term:`nonce` is securely combined.
+For example, by using key derivation or cryptographic hash functions.
+Therefore, many other standards including TLS were unaffected.

 Again, attacks only get better.
-Andreas Klein showed more extensive correlation between the key and the keystream.
+Andreas Klein show more extensive correlation between the key and the keystream.
-:cite:`klein:rc4` Instead of tens of millions of messages with the Fluhrer, Mantin, Shamir attacks, attackers now only needed several tens of thousands of messages to make the attack practical.
-This was applied against WEP with great effect.
+:cite:`klein:rc4` Instead of tens of millions of messages with the Fluhrer, Mantin, Shamir attacks, attackers now only need several tens of thousands of messages for a practical attack.
+This applies against WEP with great effect.

-In 2013, a team of researchers at Royal Holloway in London produced a combination of two independent practical attacks :cite:`rhul:rc4`.
-These attacks proved to be very damning for RC4: while RC4's weaknesses had been known for a long time, they finally drove the point home for everyone that it really shouldn't be used anymore.
+In 2013, a research team at Royal Holloway in London combined two independent practical attacks :cite:`rhul:rc4`.
+The attacks were so damning for RC4.
+While RC4's weaknesses were flagged for a long time, the point finally hit home for not using it further.

-The first attack is based on single-byte biases in the first 256 bytes of the keystream.
-By performing statistical analysis on the keystreams produced by a large number of keys, they were able to analyze the already well-known biases in the early keystream bytes of RC4 in much greater detail.
+The first attack is based on single-byte biases in the keystream's first 256 bytes.
+Statistical analysis of the keystreams produced by a large number of keys led to more detailed interpretation of already well-known biases in the early RC4 keystream bytes.

 TODO: illustrate:
 http://www.isg.rhul.ac.uk/tls/RC4_keystream_dist_2_45.txt

-The second attack is based on double byte biases anywhere in the keystream.
-It turns out that adjacent bytes of the keystream have an exploitable relation, whereas in an ideal :term:`stream cipher` you would expect them to be completely independent.
+The second attack stems from double byte biases anywhere in the keystream.
+Adjacent bytes of the keystream have an exploitable relation, whereas an ideal :term:`stream cipher` has completely independent bytes.

 ==================== ========================================= =============================
 Byte pair            Byte position (mod 256) :math:`i`          Probability